+Kaplan, Mordecai M., Eugene Kohn and Ira Eisenstein, eds.
 The New Haggadah for the Pesah Seder.
-Ed. by Mordeai M. Kaplan, Eugene Kohn, and Ira Eisenstein, New York, NY: Behrman's Jewish Book House, 1941.
+New York, NY: Behrman's Jewish Book House, 1941.

 When this Haggadah was published there were virtually no alternatives to the traditional liturgy of Passover.
 Kaplan's Haggadah was radical in the extreme.
 He left out the plagues because they were miracles; he altered the chosen people formula, and included Moses as a major figure in the Exodus story.
 [Moses is not mentioned in the traditional haggadah.]
-The new texts which were introduced in the New Haggadah may be viewed as a protest against the rising tide of Fascism at the time.
+The new texts which were introduced in The New Haggadah may be viewed as a protest against the rising tide of Fascism at the time.
 The traditional haggadah celebrates God's power in bringing the Children of Israel out of Egypt.
 Kaplan's haggadah celebrates freedom as the essence of Passover.
+The New

-The New Haggadah aroused a storm of protest both within Kaplan's home institution at The Jewish Theological Seminary and in the community generally.
+Haggadah aroused a storm of protest both within Kaplan's home institution at the Jewish Theological Seminary and in the community generally.
 It may be that The New Haggadah is primarily responsible for the excommunication of Kaplan by the ultra-Orthodox which came a few years later.

-Sabbath Prayer Book with a Supplement Containing Prayers, Readings and Hymns and with a New Translation ed. by Mordecai M. Kaplan and Eugene Kohn, New York: The Jewish Reconstructionist Foundation, Inc. 1945.
+Kaplan, Mordecai M. and Eugene Kohn, eds.
+Sabbath Prayer Book with a Supplement Containing Prayers, Readings and Hymns and with a New Translation.
+New York: The Jewish Reconstructionist Foundation, Inc. 1945.

-This prayer book was the occasion of the excommunication of Mordecai M. Kaplan by the ultra-Orthodox and the burning of the prayerbook in a ceremony of herem (excommunication) in Harold Square, New York.
+This prayer book was the occasion of the excommunication of Mordecai M. Kaplan by the ultra-Orthodox and the burning of the prayerbook in a ceremony of herem (excommunication ) in Harold Square, New York.
 It incorporated many changes in the liturgy.
 Kaplan believed that you must mean what you say when you pray and so he removed language which referred to beliefs that most Jews no longer held.
-Among the changes were references to the afterlife, to the time of the messiah, to the sacrifices and above all to the traditional chosen-ness formula.
-Because the ceremony of excommunication took place barely a month after the prayer book was issued it is clear that opposition to Kaplan had been brewing for a long time and was related particularly to his New Haggadah which is mentioned in the herem proceedings.
+Among the changes were references to the afterlife, to the time of the messiah, to the sacrifices, and above all to the traditional choseness formula.
+Because the ceremony of excommunication took place barely a month after the prayer book was issued, it is clear that opposition to Kaplan had been brewing for a long time and was related particularly to his New Haggadah which is mentioned in the herem proceedings.
 Though Kaplan's colleagues at the Seminary did not approve of the excommunication, they strongly disapproved of the changes Kaplan made in the prayer book and said so in print.

-Mordecai M. The Future of the American Jew.
+Kaplan, Mordecai M. The Future of the American Jew.
 New York, NY: The Macmillan Company, 1948.